zhong-j-yu/rekex/doc/Intro.md

 Given the *root datatype* that represents the *start symbol* of a grammar, Rekex recursively discovers all datatypes and ctors for the entire grammar.
-A parser is then generated for this grammar, which outputs ASTs in the root datatype.
+A parser is then generated for this grammar, which constructs datanodes by invoking the ctors, eventually outputing ASTs in the root datatype.

 It is fair to say that there's unprecedented simplicity, clarity, and elegance in this approach.